gupta-satyam/frnt_learning/README.md

 ## Overview

 This is a simple console-based login system implemented in C++.
 It allows users to register, log in, and retrieve their passwords if forgotten.
-The user data is stored in a text file named `records.txt`.
+The user data is stored in a text file named `records.txt`.Here i have tried to implement the login form with the c++ programming language only and i love it.

 ## Features